-Social Networking Photo and Personal Identification Posting Policies with others.
+Social Networking Photo and Personal Identification Posting Policies

+There are times when parents wish to post photos of a child on a social networking site to share with others.
 Parents may choose to post photos of their own child at school or on field trips, but to respect the privacy and confidentiality of other enrolled children, parents are not at liberty to post photos of other children on social networking sites, even if those children are photographed during play with their own child.
 No one is allowed to post identities or personal information regarding staff, children, or parents featuring school activities on any social networking site.